Bullpen car

-The bullpen car, also known as a bullpen cart, is used in professional baseball to bring relief pitchers into the game from the bullpen to the pitcher's mound during a pitching change.
+The bullpen car, also known as a bullpen cart, is a motor vehicle used in professional baseball to bring relief pitchers into the game from the bullpen to the pitcher's mound during a pitching change.
 Bullpen cars were used in Major League Baseball from 1950 through 1995, and returned to use in 2018.
-They have been used in Nippon Professional Baseball since the 1980s.
+They have also been used in Nippon Professional Baseball since the 1980s.

 History

 The first bullpen car introduced in Major League Baseball (MLB) was "a little red auto" used by the Cleveland Indians in 1950 at the large Cleveland Municipal Stadium.
 The Chicago White Sox followed suit in 1951, becoming the first team to transport the pitcher from the bullpen all the way to the pitcher's mound.
 The White Sox discontinued the practice in 1955 after fans continued throwing garbage at the car.
 In 1959, the Milwaukee Braves began to use a (locally-produced) Harley-Davidson Topper with a sidecar as a bullpen car.

 In 1963, the Los Angeles Angels became the first team to use a golf cart as their bullpen car.
 The New York Mets introduced a bullpen car based on a golf cart with an oversized team hat in 1967.
 The New York Yankees began using a Datsun 1200 painted with pinstripes in 1972.
 Rats chewed through the Datsun's cables, and the team switched to a Toyota Celica in 1982.
 The White Sox introduced a bullpen car built off of a Chrysler LeBaron in 1981, but it was also unpopular with pitchers, who refused to ride in it, and fans, who threw garbage at it.

 The Seattle Mariners began using a version designed to look like a tugboat in 1982, called the M.S.
 Relief.
 On Opening Day of the 1982 season, the Mariners' Bill Caudill hid the keys to the bullpen car, causing a delay in the start of the game.
 Caudill organized a boycott of the tugboat, saying that it "should be fined as an embarrassment to the team".
 No Mariners player ever rode in the tugboat, and it was removed from use less than a week later.
-A bullpen car appeared in the 1989 baseball movie Major League.

 Pitchers disliked the bullpen cars, leading to them being phased out.
 The last MLB team to use a bullpen car prior to its reintroduction in 2018 was Milwaukee, which phased out their motorcycle (which was also produced by Harley-Davidson) in 1995.